alex-ball/bathbib/csl/README.md

     Commons/Lords Papers and Command Papers.
 Use `collection-title` for the series and session (e.g. ‘Bills | 1987/88’) or `genre` for the type (e.g.
     ‘Cm.’) and `number` for the printing.

+  - Use `hearing` or `paper-conference` for Parliamentary debates, with the year in `issued`, the full date of the debate in `event-date`, and the Hansard volume in `volume`.

   - For legal cases, only approximate support is possible, especially now that Harvard (Bath) has introduced its own unique style.
 The following variations